fullstackjam/k8s-gitops/docs/reference/architecture/decision-records.md

 - Easy to customize and extend with additional components
 - Well-tested and widely used in production environments
 - Good integration with infrastructure automation tools
-- Requires more resources compared to lightweight distributions like k3s
+- Requires more resources compared to lightweight distributions

 ## Storage class